zvance1/DATA601-HW1/README.md

    * Is there a pattern in the location of a crime (inside vs. outside) based on the weapon used?
    * Is a certain weapon more likely, given whether the crime was inside or outside?
    * Is there a pattern in the weapon used based on district?
+   * Is there a pattern in the weapon used per description?

 Techniques:
 I use pandas to import, clean, and explore the data after importing from excel into a dataframe.
 The first step after reading the CSV file that was exported straight from Open Baltimore is to clean the data in preparation for analysis.
 Visualizations are created for each of the above questions (in the technical report notebook) to help explain the trends in the data.